Anaminus/roblox-library/modules/Maid/README.md

 Maid:FinishAll(): (errs: Errors?)
 ```

 FinishAll completes all assigned tasks.
+Returns a [TaskError][TaskError]
-Returns an error for each task
-that yields or errors, or nil if all tasks finished successfully.
+for each task that yields or errors, or nil if all tasks finished
+successfully.

 ## Maid.Skip
 [Maid.Skip]: #user-content-maidskip